tornadogarden/MC-Lock-on-Sight/README.md

 A Minecraft datapack that allows players to lock the position and the facing of other players by looking at them.

 ## Setup:
 This datapack is currently made for Minecraft 1.17.
-You may change it to 1.16 by editing the `pack_format` to "6"
+You may change versions by editing the `pack_format` to the appropriate number

 There are two tags that this datapack listens for: `can_freeze` and `freeze_immune`.<br/>
 | Tag | Effect |